CPA-wrk/BAQM/README.md

 ## Example

-Here are summaries of the built-in R data sets ‘swiss’ and `iris`, with
+Here are summaries of built-in R data sets ‘swiss’ and `iris`, with

 - a best-subsets analysis of modeling Fertility in ‘swiss’ and
 - a linear model with analytics of Sepal Length in ‘iris’.